 RSU under-withholding is the single most common surprise tax bill we see at our San Jose office.
 It is not a mistake by your employer.
 It is the IRS supplemental wage rule combined with a default California rate that simply does not contemplate the income levels common in Silicon Valley.
 This guide explains why the gap exists, exactly how big it gets, and the five specific moves California RSU recipients should make for the 2026 tax year.
 We work through these scenarios constantly with employees at our tech-employee tax practice.

 RSUs are taxed as ordinary W-2 compensation at vest, on the fair market value of the shares on the vesting date.
 Your employer reports this on your W-2 as wages and withholds federal and state tax.
 Here is the catch: the IRS treats RSU vests as supplemental wages under Treas.
 Reg. §31.3402(g)-1, and supplemental wages are withheld at a flat statutory rate, not at your actual marginal rate.
+For the broader 2026 reference covering RSUs alongside ISOs, ESPPs, and post-OBBBA QSBS, see our Bay Area Tech Compensation Tax Guide 2026.

 For 2026, the federal supplemental rate is 22% on aggregate supplemental wages under $1 million in the calendar year, and 37% on the portion above $1 million.
 California uses 10.23% for stock-based supplemental wages and 6.6% for other supplemental wages.
 These are not your tax rates.
 They are mechanical withholding rates that Congress set decades ago and never indexed to high-income earners.